 Who can volunteer to be an active listener?

 Occasionally people want to do the training, then realise the timing is not quite right/ they are not in the right place, yet.
 Active listening can bring back emotions from past experiences.
-Advise and support is always available should this happen.
+Advice and support are always available should this happen.

 What does the training involve?